- 29 April 2026

 IBIZA BY AREAS: HOW TO UNDERSTAND THE ISLAND BEFORE PLANNING EACH DAY

-If you want to see Ibiza in a more visual and practical way, the map will help you better understand how the island is laid out and what kind of plan fits each area.
-It is a very convenient way to discover beaches, villages, viewpoints, markets, and corners that may suit your family trip better, depending on the atmosphere you are looking for each day.
+If you want to discover Ibiza in a more visual and practical way, the map will help you better understand how the island is divided and what types of plans fit each area.
+It is a very convenient way to locate beaches, routes, restaurants, viewpoints, markets and livelier areas depending on the travel rhythm you feel like following each day.

 COMPLETE 4-DAY ITINERARY IN IBIZA